-Country of birth is collected for all pupils and records the country in which the pupil was born as stated by the parent / guardian or child.
-See paragraph 5.3 (a) and (b) above for further guidance on collecting data from a parent / guardian or child.
+Country of birth is collected for all pupils and records the country in which the pupil was born, as stated by the parent / guardian or child.
+See paragraph 1.2.3 above for further guidance on collecting data from a parent / guardian or pupil.